-Each food-producing species or food commodity requires unique considerations and speciesspecific data should not be directly compared to other species.

-During the roundtable discussion, comments underscored that each commodity requires the capture and analysis of different data elements; therefore, each commodity needs to be viewed with a different lens.
+Each food-producing species or food commodity requires unique considerations and species-specific data should not be directly compared to other species.
+During the roundtable discussion, comments underscored that each commodity requires the capture and analysis of different data elements; therefore, each commodity should be viewed with a different lens.

 The movement of animals throughout their productive life is different for each commodity.
 The poultry sector, including chickens and turkeys, for example, is more vertically integrated than other sectors.
 In most cases, a broiler chicken will stay on one farm from birth until slaughter, while layer chicken, turkey, swine, and cattle will travel across different farms.
 For broiler chickens, layer chickens, turkey, and swine, there are commonly production companies that provide veterinarian services to farms.
 Therefore, most antimicrobials will be prescribed and administered through the production companies.
-This provides an opportunity to capture antimicrobial use data from the companies.
-For cattle, production companies are not as involved in providing veterinary services.
-Dairy and beef cattle more commonly have independent veterinarians that provide veterinary services.
+This provides an opportunity to capture antimicrobial use data from those service providers.
+For cattle, such production companies are not as involved in providing veterinary services.
+Dairy and beef cattle more commonly have independent veterinarians who provide veterinary services.
 These services can be provided at any stage during the animal's life which present many opportunities to capture AMU data.
 Even though data are collected at the farm level, those data may not move as the animal cycles through different farms.
-Different commodities generate and collect data in different ways that may require different approaches and methodologies for capturing antimicrobial use data.
-Therefore, differences between animal commodities needs to be considered when establishing an effective public-private partnership or partnership(s) and data repository.
+Different commodities generate and collect data in different ways that may require different public health approaches and methodologies for capturing antimicrobial use data.
+Additionally, the size of each species varies.
+There are more chickens compared to turkeys, cattle, and swine (Figure 3).
+This makes it difficult to establish the same approach across all species.
+Therefore, differences among animal commodities need to be considered when establishing an effective public-private partnership or partnership(s) and data repository.